viig99/WebGL-Experiments./README.md

 Added Animation to the Experiment and learnt why to save the matrix state during matrix operations.

+Introduced 3d elements to the scene using drawElements.

 ###	TODO

 *	Wrap glMatrix under a namespace.
-* 	Move to Tutorial 4.
+* 	Move to Tutorial 5.

 <pre>
 	Finally Getting a hang of things.